kawilliams/old-copy-tasksystem/README.md

-# SV task selection system server
+# Old copy SV task selection system server

 This is the code for the server part of the IEEE vis student volunteer task selection system.
 The frontend code is at